kpma1120/mcp-portfolio/README.md

 </div>

 ---

+### Step 5 — Compare all saved stocks
+**Expected Behavior:** The agent should retrieve each stock’s saved research data one by one, then compare their performance and recommend the strongest stock.
+**Observed Behavior:** Agent does as expected.

 ```bash
 🤔 You: Start by retrieving the saved research for Alibaba, Amazon, Google, and Microsoft from the vector store.
 After all four retrievals are complete, compare the findings and recommend the strongest stock based solely on the retrieved data.
 Avoid using any outside knowledge.